staubichsauger/jitsi-hetzner/README.md

 ## Deployment
 Run ```terraform init``` when deploying for the first time.
 Afterwards run the ```start.sh``` script.
 Check the changes before typing ```yes``` at the apply step.

 Wait until the init script has finished.
-Use <CTRL + C> to get bach to the terminal.
+Use <CTRL + C> to get back to the terminal.

 Once you don't need the server any more, run the ```stop.sh``` script.
 This will copy the letsencrypt certificate to the ```tmp``` folder, inside a ```certs.zip``` file.
 This will be provisioned to the server the next time you run the ```start.sh``` script to reuse the certificate and avoid hitting letsencrypt's rate limit.